-Medical conditions associated with an increased risk of PTSD include cancer, heart attack and stroke.
-Hospitalisation into intense care units, or medical procedures such as mastectomy, have also proven to create a high risk factor.
+Medical conditions associated with an increased risk of PTSD include cancer, heart attack, sepsis, and stroke – any medical condition which makes you fear for your life can lead to PTSD or even C-PTSD.
+Hospitalisation into intensive care units, or medical procedures such as mastectomy, have also proven to create a high risk factor.

-Symptoms of post-traumatic stress disorder don’t always happen straight away.
-Sometimes it can take up to a month following a traumatic event for them to become apparent.
+Symptoms of PTSD don’t always happen straight away.
+Sometimes it can take months or even years following a traumatic event for them to become apparent.
 The symptoms are often characterised as experiencing an emotional numbness and avoidance of certain places, activities or people that serve as reminders of the trauma.
 It can also be the re-experience of the trauma of diagnosis through intrusive or distressing recollections of what has happened, including nightmares and flashbacks.

 Additionally, it can come through increased arousal, which may involve difficulty sleeping or concentrating, becoming easily angered or irritable, and feeling jumpy.
 It can often cause an intense and prolonged feeling of psychological distress, which can also lead to physical symptoms too.
 PTSD may also come hand-in-hand with anxiety and depression.

 You may find that after your diagnosis of cancer, or another life-threatening illness, that you are feeling more hypervigilant, aggressive, reckless or self-destructive.
 You may also be having difficulties concentrating, or with staying asleep or falling asleep.
 Your nights may involve restless, broken episodes of sleep, which can cause irritability and frustration.
 Additionally, you may be struggling with experiencing positive emotions, feeling detached or estranged from those around you, or be feeling less interest in participating in certain activities.